storacha/specs/w3-access.md

 ## Sharing access with a friend

-> Access protocol could be utilized to share access with a friend who may never used web3.storage.
+> Access protocol could be utilized to share access with a friend who may have never used web3.storage.

 Alice wants to share access to her space with her friend Bob.
-She does not know if Bob has ever heard of the web3.storage, but she knows his email address `bob@gmail.com` allowing her to delegate capabilities to it:
+She does not know if Bob has ever heard of web3.storage, but she knows his email address `bob@gmail.com` allowing her to delegate capabilities to it:

 ```ts
 {